dndg/FinderOptaWatchdogTutorial/content.md

 At this point, let's start writing our `setup()` code, which is executed once by the Finder Opta.
 It should be noted that in this tutorial, it will suffice to write only the code for `setup()`, leaving the `loop()` function empty.
-As mentioned earlier we will let the watchdog timer of the Finder Opta expire, causing it to restart, so the `loop()` code will never be executed.
+In fact, as mentioned earlier we will let the watchdog timer of the Finder Opta expire, causing it to restart.
+This means that once we finish our sketch the `loop()` code will never be executed.

 The code below sets the baud rate of the serial communication to `9600` and then configures the watchdog timer duration to 10 seconds: